Andreas-Schoenefeldt/node-google-spreadsheet-translation-sync/README.md

 * `locale_json` (translations are stored in simple key/value json files)
 * `json_structure` (translations are stored in a json tree, where the keys are split by the . character)
 * `gettext` (utilizes [node gettext-parser](https://github.com/smhg/gettext-parser) for the work with po and mo files)
+* `wordpress` (utilizes [node gettext-parser](https://github.com/smhg/gettext-parser) for the work with po and mo files) and adds additionally the new wordpress 6.5+ `.l10n.php` structure for faster parsing
 * `properties` (utilizes [propertie-reader](https://github.com/steveukx/properties) for java property files)
 * `yml` (utilizes [js-yaml](https://github.com/nodeca/js-yaml) for symfony yaml translation files) Default value: `locale_json`